counterfactual/monorepo/contracts/README.md

 This struct represents a locked blockchain state ("state deposit") such as eth, erc20, or any other arbitrary right. `assetType` describes common classes such as eth.
 State deposits that do not fit into a predefined type will be represented by an `OTHER` type which specifies an address and a message call to the address.

-When a dispute is resolved, this storage field is set to an instance of `Transfer.Details`, which specifies what happens the state deposit assigned to the app (e.g., given to the winner).
+When a dispute is resolved, this storage field is set to an instance of `Transfer.Transaction`, which specifies what happens the state deposit assigned to the app (e.g., given to the winner).

 ### termsHash

 This is the hash of the struct `Transfer.Term`.
-When an app is installed, a term is precommitted to; for eth and erc20 asset types, a term specifies a bound on the resolution details that may be returned from an app.
+When an app is installed, a term is precommitted to; for eth and erc20 asset types, a term specifies a bound on the resolution Transaction that may be returned from an app.
 This way, if an app contains bugs (and assuming the framework code does not), the loss of funds from the bug is limited.

 # Commitments, Conditional Transfers and the Multisig